 The Company has publicly submitted its IPO registration statement to the US SEC in late 2021.
 The IPO application is currently awaiting approval by Nasdaq while the registration statement has yet to be declared effective by the SEC.
-The Company hopes to be listed in the second or third quarter of 2023.
+The Company hopes to be listed in the third or last guarter of 2023.